History of Tokyo: Perry Expedition and the opening of Japan

 On 8 July 1853, American Commodore Matthew C. Perry and his four steam-powered metal ships sailed into Edo Bay, and demanded Japan open their port for trade.
 Japan responded with fear.
 In Ukiyo-e portraits, Americans were karasu-tengu (crow goblins).
 Nonetheless, Perry convinced them by presenting American goods like the telegraph and sewing machines, and the Japanese responded by showed the Americans good like lacquer boxes and teapots.
 After Perry visited again in 1854, the shogun opened Japan to foreigners, and give American control of Japanese tariffs to Western countries.

 The opening led to instability throughout the country.
 Mobs and "cultish" groups formed in Edo, causing unrest.
 In 1866, a sudden increase in rice prices caused riots.
 Rice was distributed to the people, but it did not stop yaonoshi ("reform the world") beliefs, which theorized a systematic attempt by outsiders to destroy Japan.
 To combat more Western influence, guns and odaiba forts were built at Edo Bay.
 In 1858, the Unequal Treaties were signed, which allowed the America, Britain, France, the Netherlands, and Russia, to be able to trade at Japanese ports.
 In 1859, Townsend Harris opened an American consulate at Hiro-o's Zenpuku-ji temple, which was burned to the ground by imperialists who wanted to restore the monarchy's power.
-Harris was murdered.
 In 1861, the British consulate was attacked, and two years later, it was blown up.